Alain Prost: Personal life

 Prost was married to Anne-Marie (born 14 February 1955), but they divorced sometime later.
 They have two sons, Nicolas (born 18 August 1981) and Sacha Prost (born 30 May 1990).
-Prost also has a daughter, Victoria, born from his relationship with Bernadette Cottin.
+Prost also has a daughter, Victoria, born in 1996 from his relationship with Bernadette Cottin.
 From 2014 to 2018, Nicolas raced in Formula E for e.dams Renault, a team partially run by his father.
 Prost lived in his hometown, Saint-Chamond, until he and his Renault team fell out in the early 1980s.
 In April 1983 the Prost family moved to Sainte-Croix, Switzerland, and shortly after to Yens, Switzerland.
 They moved to Switzerland after Renault workers went to Prost's house in France and burned his Mercedes-Benz and another one of his road cars.
 They lived there until November 1999, when they moved to Nyon in the same country.
 Through Nicolas, Prost has two grandsons named Kimi (born November 2015) and Mika (born December 2020).
 Through Sacha, he has another grandson named Liam (born June 2018).

 In 1986, Prost was awarded the Légion d'honneur by the French President, François Mitterrand; he was promoted from Chevalier to Officier rank in 1993.
 In addition, he was awarded an honorary British OBE in 1994, and the Brazilian Order of the Southern Cross in 1999.
 He was also inducted into the International Motorsports Hall of Fame and the FIA Hall of Fame in 1999 and 2017 respectively.

+Besides his native French language, Prost also speaks fluent English and Italian.

+In popular culture

+Prost voiced an animated depiction of himself in McLaren's Tooned cartoon series to commemorate McLaren's 50th anniversary.
+Episode 5 of the series' second season tells a fictionalized account of the 1984 Formula One season which attributes Prost's mechanical failures and final championship standing in the season to the actions of the character Professor M (voiced by Alexander Armstrong).